Transcoding an audio or a video file

 Add tools to create and manipulate MP3 or Vorbis audio files, OGM media streams and Matroska and MP4 containers:

-$ sudo apt-get install lame vorbis-tools ogmtools mkvtoolnix mkvtoolnix-gui mpeg4ip-server
+$ sudo apt install lame vorbis-tools ogmtools mkvtoolnix mkvtoolnix-gui gpac

-Install ffmpeg with the libraries from Medibuntu which are compiled with support for encoding the audio in AAC and the video in H.264:
+Install ffmpeg with the libraries for encoding the audio in AAC and the video in H.264:

 Check if an audio can be encoded in AAC:

-The last line with an E tells us that ffmpeg is effectively compiled with libfaac which supports encoding a sound track in AAC.
+The last line with an E tells us that ffmpeg is compiled with the library libfdk_aac.

-NOTE: If the command doesn't list libfaac, try replacing -formats by -codecs.
+NOTE: If the command doesn't list any AAC library, try replacing -formats by -codecs:

 Also check if a video can be encoded in H.264: